DataDog/documentation/content/en/logs/log_collection/javascript.md

 To add them to all events of the session, they must be attached to every page.

-With the introduction of the `storeContextsAcrossPages` configuration option in the v4.49.0 of the browser SDK, those contexts can be stored in local memory, allowing the following behaviors:
+With the introduction of the `storeContextsAcrossPages` configuration option in the v4.49.0 of the browser SDK, those contexts can be stored in [`localStorage`][12], allowing the following behaviors:

 - Contexts are preserved after a full reload
 - Contexts are synchronized between tabs opened on the same origin

 However, this feature comes with some **limitations**:

-- Setting Personable Identifiable Information (PII) in those contexts is not recommended, as data stored in local storage outlives the user session
+- Setting Personable Identifiable Information (PII) in those contexts is not recommended, as data stored in `localStorage` outlives the user session
-- The feature is incompatible with the `trackSessionAcrossSubdomains` options because contexts are only shared among the same origin (login.site.com ≠ app.site.com)
+- The feature is incompatible with the `trackSessionAcrossSubdomains` options because `localStorage` data is only shared among the same origin (login.site.com ≠ app.site.com)
-- Local storage is limited to 5 MiB by origin, so the application-specific data, Datadog contexts, and other third-party data stored in local storage must be within this limit to avoid any issues.
+- `localStorage` is limited to 5 MiB by origin, so the application-specific data, Datadog contexts, and other third-party data stored in local storage must be within this limit to avoid any issues

 #### Logger context